Grants and Foundation Relations

 The Grants Process

-A grant is a contract that commits Cabrini, along with the project director, to carrying out the activities described in the application and to administer the grant award as specified by the funding source.
+A grant is a contract that commits Cabrini, along with the project director, to carry out the activities described in the application and to administer the grant award as specified by the funding source.
 All proposals for grants that will be made to Cabrini, including those which request research funding for an individual faculty member, must be reviewed by the Director of Grants and Foundation Relations for pre-approval.

 If you have identified a funding source: